1981 MODEL YEAR OVERVIEW

-Notable 1981 features:
+Notable 1981 Features:

 There were no significant changes to distinguish the 1981 models from their 1980 predecessors.
 Small changes were the availability of two new paint schemes on the passenger vans, Ivory and Ivory over Agate Brown.

-All 1981 Vanagons came with one grille at the front of the van, not for cooling air intake, but for interior ventilation.
+As in 1980, all 1981 Vanagons came with one grille at the front of the van, not for cooling air intake, but for interior ventilation.
 A pair of single round headlights are mounted in the grille.
 This one-grille look distinguishes all of the air cooled Vanagons from 1980 until 1982, when the air cooled Vanagons were joined by a water cooled diesel option.
 The single grille of the air cooled vans was discontinued, mid-year 1983 with the introduction of the "waterboxer" engine which replaced the air-cooled option.

 On the rear of the van was a "Volkswagen" emblem on left side and a "Vanagon" or "Vanagon L" emblem on the right side.
 The rear hatch does not have a "VW" logo.